 The tenants' agreement is with the hotel.

 The leaseholder is the Red Victorian Hotel, which is seeking to terminate its lease of the building.
-Peaceful World and the hotel share an owner, District Commons, which did not respond to a request for comment.
+District Commons, a nonprofit, owns the Red Victorian Hotel.
+It did not respond to a request for comment as of press time.

 Bussy Dad, a nonbinary trans woman, is originally from Missouri.